Health

 Our Strategy

-• 2Scalable Solutions: We collaborate with health researchers, data scientists, and cross-sector experts to scale solutions for community responses to infectious diseases.
+• 2Scalable Solutions: Collaborating across sectors to scale solutions for community responses to climate change.

-• 3Sustainable Financing: We work with global donors, development banks, country leaders, and stakeholders to secure essential financing that advance the principles of country ownership, accessibility, and long-term impact.
+• 3Sustainable Financing: Working with global donors, development banks, country leaders, and stakeholders to secure essential financing for frontline communities’ adaptation to climate change.

-• 4Policy and Partnerships: We align private sector, government, and nonprofit priorities to strengthen our collective response to climate change on a global, regional, and country level.
+• 4Policy and Partnerships: Aligning private sector, government, and nonprofit priorities to strengthen our collective response to climate change.

 Related Grants